How to build a DIY backyard waterfall and pond in Australia - Minimalist Gardener

 Then came the fish.
 We started with native perch, but we couldn't get the environment quite right for them, so in time, we've landed on goldfish which do well in a wide range of temperatures.

-Around the pond we've added a host of native plants and staghorn ferns to create some shade.
+Around the pond we've added a host of Australian native plants and staghorn ferns to create some shade.
 In time, this cover will increase to close it in even further.

-Step 3: Creating the waterfall
+Step 4: Creating the Waterfall

 This was the most fun part—and not as complicated as I was initially thinking.
 I'm no plumber, so I took the pump and the water blade to our local plumbing store and they helped with all the parts I would need to draw the water from the main pond up to the waterfall.
 It ended up like building a model; all I had to do was ensure all the pieces went in the intended space and I could disguise them in the system.